Gerrproger/Popuper/README.md

 Note that you first need to initialize the library!

 ### close
-This method will close all popups
+This method will close all popups.
 ```javascript
   popuper.close();
 ```